litzinger/queue/README.md

 ```

 If you want your add-on to manage it's own queue pass the name of the queue as the 3rd parameter.
 The default queue name
 is unsurprisingly, `default`.
-If you use a custom queue be sure to instruct your users to add a queue consumer for that queue.
+If you use a custom queue be sure to instruct your users to add a queue worker for that queue.

 ```php
 ee('queue:QueueManager')->push(MyJob::class, 'payload', 'my_addon_queue')